Mary’s New Year’s Eve

 Jay O’Callahan sat down with host Steve Curwood and shared some tales about his family and how an imaginative young girl creates her own special celebration as the guest of honor at a very exclusive party.

 CURWOOD: [LAUGHS] Jay O'Callahan, storyteller, is with us this holiday special, and you have a story about Mary.
 Now, as I understand it, she's an imaginative, really highly creative girl, and she uses that creativity to make sense of the world that grown-ups present to her.

-CURWOOD: Well, since New Year's Eve is coming, Jay, tell us how Mary figured out how to ring in the new year.
+CURWOOD: Well, since New Year's Eve is coming, Jay, tell us how Mary figured in how to ring in the new year.

 O'CALLAHAN: Mary was eight years old.
 She lived in New York City.
 She loved the color red.
-Her uncle and aunt would give her red belts, red socks, a red hat.
+Her uncle and aunt would give her a red belt, red socks, a red hat.
 Her mother designed dresses.
-Her Mother would show Mary a design, and she'd say, "I know.
-There's not enough red.
+Her mother would show Mary a design, and she'd say, "I know, Mary, it’s good but not enough red.
 Is that right?" and she would say, "Yes."
 Mary was the only one on the bus who hoped the bus would have to stop for a red light.

 Her mother said a few days before New Year's, "Mary, why don't you stay up until midnight, to toast the new year in with your father and I."